https://vegi1.org

 First of all, I have listed all of the reasons why eating honey as a vegan is wrong, and as it comes to my knowledge, all vegans have the same mindset, eating honey is damaging the bees and, therefore, the planet and all of us humans.

-Because we have some vegans that can eat seafood, it makes some people think that honey can also be an exception.
+Because we have some vegetarians that can eat seafood, it makes some people think that honey can also be an exception.

 However, it is not true because of the valid reasons that I have listed eating one as a vegan is not mandatory, and you can easily replace it.

-So the conclusion is that eating honey as a vegan is not proper and qualified.
+So the conclusion is that eating honey as a vegan is forbidden.

 Now that you have all of the information you needed from the beginning of the article until now, let’s get to the end, shall we?